mlubinsky/mlubinsky.github.com/jupyter/README.md

 ```python
 df2 = df.groupby('log_id').agg(['max', 'min', 'mean', 'std', 'count']).reset_index()
 ```

+It will:
   Move log_id from the index into a regular column.
   Place it as the first column of df2.

 Bonus Tip:
 If you later want to write this to CSV or Excel and want flat column names